SwethaShankarV/Evaluating-Machine-Learning-Classifiers-for-Dry-Bean-Classification/README.md

 For detailed results and analysis, please refer to the `Report.pdf` file.

-## Contributing
-We welcome contributions to improve this project.
-Please fork the repository and create a pull request with your changes.
-Ensure your code follows the style guidelines and is well-documented.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Enjoy using the Dry Bean Classification project!
 If you encounter any issues, please feel free to open an issue in the repository.